VirtusLab/scala-cli/website/docs/reference/scala-command/cli-options.md

 Aliases: `--execute-scala-script`, `--execute-sc`, `-e`

-`SHOULD have` per Scala Runner specification
+`IMPLEMENTATION specific` per Scala Runner specification

 A synonym to --script-snippet, which defaults the sub-command to `run` when no sub-command is passed explicitly

 ### `--scala-snippet`

-`SHOULD have` per Scala Runner specification
+`IMPLEMENTATION specific` per Scala Runner specification

 Allows to execute a passed string as Scala code